theworldasastage/hugo/content/post/impro/20180910-group-collaboration-is-hard.md

 > There are no gods, no nations, no money and no human rights, except in our collective imagination."
 > <small>Yuval Noah Harari, Sapiens: A Brief History of Humankind</small>

 The importance of storytelling in organizations is not a new idea.
 A lot of books have explored how to build a compelling story.
 Even some events like [TED talks](https://www.ted.com) have mastered the formula to the point that it's always efficient... but tend to be predictible as we all now see the recurring pattern.
+If you're not sure of the pattern you can watch this TEDx Video about... nothing but using all the TED communications rules to make it attractive.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8S0FDjFBj8o" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>